CanopySimulations/canopy-python/docs/WorksheetApi.md

-# swagger_client.WorksheetApi
+# canopy.swagger.WorksheetApi

-All URIs are relative to *https://api.canopysimulations.com*
+All URIs are relative to *https://localhost:44300*

 Method | HTTP request | Description
 ------------- | ------------- | -------------